 3 sets of 30 seconds

 |7.
 Shoulder Bridge||• Work on a smooth spinal curve, relaxed hips, and good mobility and strength in the quads.

 |8.
 Full Bridge||• Create that smooth curve and arch, like an archway in a building that can support weight evenly

 Build the Flexibility You Need for Your Goals

 Tightness and discomfort in the spine are ubiquitous these days.
 With so much of our time spent in a seated position, our spines don’t get the full range of movement that helps keep them functioning well.

 Working on the routines above will help you get that full range of motion–full flexion and extension–to make your spine mobile and strong.

 But chances are you don’t want to put more time into stretching than you have to.
-That’s why we created our “special sauce” stretching protocol.
-It helps you build flexibility efficiently by combining the most effective stretching methods in a quick, easy-to-follow sequence.
+That’s why we incorporate the best sequencing and stretching protocols into our method to help you build flexibility and mobility efficiently and effectively.

 GMB Mobility is a guided program that improves your total body mobility.
 You’ll resolve restrictions so you can finally move and perform your best.